DevManSam777/devleads/docs/SETUP-GUIDE.md

   3. Generate an app-specific password
   4. Save password for .env

+- **Zoho Mail**:
+  1. Log into Zoho Mail at **https://mail.zoho.com**
+  2. Click your profile picture (top right)
+  3. Select "My Account" (opens in new window)
+  4. Click "Security" tab
+  5. Click "App Passwords"
+  6. Click "Generate New Password"
+  7. Enter a name (e.g., "DevLeads" or "Nodemailer")
+  8. Copy the generated password immediately (only shown once)
+  9. Save password for use in .env

 ### Email Provider Settings

 - These are examples  of how you will fill out your environmental variables later